AnthonyTran1/meet/README.md

   THEN the number of events shown is 32 (default)

 - Scenario: User can change the number of events displayed.<br/>
-  GIVEN when the user has specified a number, <br/>
+  GIVEN the app is open, <br/>
-  WHEN the list of event is shown,<br/>
+  WHEN when the user has specified a number,<br/>
   THEN the number of events shown is the entered number.

 ### Feature 4: Use the App When Offline